 When valuing a company as a going concern, there are three main valuation methods used by industry practitioners: (1) DCF analysis, (2) comparable company analysis, and (3) precedent transactions.
 These are the most common methods of valuation used in investment banking, equity research, private equity, corporate development, mergers & acquisitions (M&A), leveraged buyouts (LBO), and most areas of finance.

 As shown in the diagram above, when valuing a business or asset, there are three different methods or approaches one can use.
 The Cost Approach looks at what it costs to rebuild or replace an asset.
-The cost approach method is useful in valuing real estate, such as commercial property, new construction or special use properties..
-It is not typically used by finance professionals to value a company that is a going concern.
+The cost approach method is useful in valuing real estate, such as commercial property, new construction, or special use properties.
+Finance professionals do not typically use it to value a company that is a going concern.

 Next is the Market Approach, which is a form of relative valuation and frequently used in the industry.
 It includes Comparable Analysis and Precedent Transactions.

 Finally, the discounted cash flow (DCF) approach is a form of intrinsic valuation and is the most detailed and thorough approach to valuation modeling.
 We will describe the methods used in the Market and DCF approaches below.